 by Suzanne Duval d'Adrian

-We’ve all heard about applying the principles of feng shui to your home environment, but did you know the same principles could be applied to your workspace?
+We’ve all heard about applying the principles of feng shui to your home environment, but did you know the same principles could be applied in your office?

 In full disclosure, I’m a recovering clutter-haulic.
 My desk gets to a point and then something just has to be done about it before it drives me bonkers.
 That realization usually sparks a flurry of objects being reorganized and rearranged until the desk is positively gleaming and everything is in its proper place.
 Because the clutter simply stresses me out, I’ll do whatever I can to avoid it.
 And that’s exactly why I’m willing to give it a shot.
 Feng shui my desk, huh?
 Why not.